content-left-bg.png

 Activity scope

-This guideline relates to student participation in child-related studies as an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in child-related studies as an activity to support curriculum delivery.
 Child-related studies refers to any curriculum activity that requires students to observe and interact with young children for curriculum purposes.

 'Students' refers to those secondary students who the teacher has engaged in the activity, and 'children' refers to those who are involved in the activity due to their attendance at an early childhood education setting.